-However you can also try the lay your baby on your lap – burp.
-Where you lay your baby over your lap while gently patting or rubbing their back.
-In this position you have to make sure that you support the head and that the head is slightly higher than the body.
+You can also try the lay your baby on your lap – burp.
+Where you lay your baby over your lap (see imagine 2) while gently patting or rubbing their back.
+In this position you have to make sure that you support the head and that the head is slightly higher than the body

 However, sometimes is seems impossible to get your baby to burp.
 This can mostly be explained with 2 simple reasons:

 1. He/she just can’t get a burp out or

 2. He/she just doesn’t have to burp.